 Review of the 14 county APFOs in Maryland show divergence in APFO design and implementation, and in their effort to define adequacy levels for public school capacity.
 The 14 counties can each be characterized by the degree of strictness of the school APFO standards (since it is school adequacy that has caused most moratoria in growth areas).
-The most common level of service standard for schools is associated with the percentage of state-rated student capacity, or utilization rate.
+The most common level of service standard for schools is associated with the percentage of state school-rated student capacity, or utilization rate.
 While some APFOs reference a locally rated student capacity, each appears to have some relationship to the state-rated student capacity or utilization rate applied to each school.

-The state-rated capacity of schools is generally standardized; however, the state-rated capacity of schools is not necessary constant.
-There are many factors that may cause any given school to have its state-rated capacity adjusted up or down, depending on the considerations, conditions and policies affecting that school.
+The State-Rated student capacity is generally standardized; however, the school rated-capacity is not necessary constant.
+There are many factors that may cause any given school to have its school rated-capacity adjusted up or down, depending on the considerations, conditions and policies affecting that school.
 In 2011, for example, Charles County adjusted their School Allocation Policy to reduce the measurement of each schools capacity from "Local Core Capacity" to "State-Rated Capacity."
-In most cases, this adjustment reduced the capacity of each school by no longer including re-locatable classrooms and additional lunch shifts into the measurement of that school's capacity.
-It should be noted that when the Interagency Committee (IAC) evaluates state funding requests for school construction, one of the factors used is the extent to which 7-year enrollment projections exceed state-rated capacity for the applicable school.
+In most cases, this adjustment reduced the capacity of each school by no longer including re-locatable classrooms and additional lunch shifts into the measurement of that schools capacity.
+It should be noted that when the Interagency Committee (IAC) evaluates state funding requests for school construction, one of the prerequisites used is the extent to which 7-year enrollment projections exceed State-Rated capacity for the applicable school.
 Temporary classroom facilities may be a useful tool to utilize within growth areas while new schools or additions have been programmed.

-As shown in Table 5, there is a wide definition of local school capacity that varies from jurisdiction to jurisdiction.
+As shown in Table 5, there is a wide definition of school capacity that varies from jurisdiction to jurisdiction.
 Additionally, local APFO standards for schools often apply exceptions, time limitations, or fee payment options that may allow development to proceed.

-For purposes of the typology shown in Table 5, "stricter" school APFO counties are those that define acceptable enrollment thresholds at less than 105% of state-rated capacity.
-"Moderate: school APFO counties are those between 100% and 115% of state-rated capacity.
-"Flexible" school APFO counties are those that define acceptable, projected enrollment thresholds above 115% of state-rated school capacity.
+For purposes of the typology shown in Table 5, "stricter" school APFO counties are those that define acceptable enrollment thresholds at less than 105% of State-Rated capacity.
+"Moderate: school APFO counties are those between 100% and 115% of State-Rated capacity.
+"Flexible" school APFO counties are those that define acceptable, projected enrollment thresholds above 115% of State-Rated capacity.

 Table 5 is perhaps an over-generalization of how strict the school level of service standard may actually be and may be more appropriate for illustrative purposes only, as the standard is relative to the level of enrollment at each school.
-Similarly, when reviewing the MD Public School Construction State-wide Utilization Rate tables, there are an abundance of schools identified with student populations that exceed the state-rated school capacity.
+Similarly, when reviewing the MD Public School Construction State-wide Utilization Rate tables, there are an abundance of schools identified with student populations that exceed the State-Rated Capacity.